Kix Brooks

-Leon Eric Brooks III, better known by his stage name Kix Brooks (born May 12, 1955), is an American country music artist, actor, and film producer best known for being one half of the duo Brooks & Dunn and host of radio's American Country Countdown.
+Leon Eric "Kix" Brooks III (born May 12, 1955) is an American country music artist, actor, and film producer best known for being one half of the duo Brooks & Dunn and host of radio's American Country Countdown.
 Prior to the duo's foundation, he was a singer and songwriter, charting twice on Hot Country Songs and releasing an album for Capitol Records.
 Brooks and Ronnie Dunn comprised Brooks & Dunn for twenty years, then both members began solo careers.
-Brooks's solo career after Brooks & Dunn includes the album New to This Town.
+Brooks’ solo career after Brooks & Dunn includes the album New to This Town.

-In 2019, Brooks & Dunn were inducted into the Country Music Hall of Fame.
+In 2019, Brooks was inducted into the Country Music Hall of Fame as a member of Brooks & Dunn.

 Early life

 Brooks grew up in Shreveport, Louisiana.
 He has a sister, a half-sister, and a half-brother; his father also adopted a son of his third wife.
 After graduating from the former Sewanee Military Academy, an Episcopal school in Sewanee, Tennessee, Brooks attended Louisiana Tech University in Ruston as a theatre arts major.
 He moved to Alaska to work with his father on an oil pipeline for one summer, then returned to Louisiana Tech to finish his education.
 After graduating, he moved to Maine to write advertising for a company owned by his sister and brother-in-law.